pyyupsk/glancy/README.md

 #### `getTTL(key: string): number | null`

-Gets the remaining TTL for a given key.
+Gets the remaining TTL for a key.

 #### `size(): number`

-Returns the total size (in bytes) of all items in the namespace.
+Calculates the total size (in bytes) of all items in the namespace.

-## Contributing
+## 🤝 Contributing

-We welcome contributions!
-If you'd like to contribute to Glancy, please follow these steps:
+We ❤️ contributions!
+Here's how to get started:

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create a new branch (`git checkout -b feat/my-feature`)
+2. 🌱 Create a new branch (`git checkout -b feat/my-feature`)
-3. Commit your changes (`git commit -am 'feat: add new feature'`)
+3. 💻 Commit your changes (`git commit -am 'feat: add new feature'`)
-4. Push to the branch (`git push origin feat/my-feature`)
+4. 🚀 Push to your branch (`git push origin feat/my-feature`)
-5. Create a new Pull Request
+5. 🛠️ Create a Pull Request

-## License
+## 📜 License

-Glancy is licensed under the xxx License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **[Apache 2.0 License](LICENSE)**.

----

-> [!NOTE]
-> This project is still actively maintained.
-For any issues or feature requests, feel free to open an issue or submit a pull request.
+> 🔧 **Pro Tip**: If you encounter any issues or have feature requests, feel free to open an issue or submit a pull request.
+Let's make Glancy even better!